CamilleBouliere/LESS-PHP---Out-of-the-box/README.md

  1. has compiled *less/test.less* and shows it to you
  2. has created *css/test.css* and is NOT showing it to you
+ 3. has created *css/test.map* and you can see it in your dev tools
- 3. has created somes files in *css_cache* : don't touch them
+ 4. has created somes files in *css_cache* : don't touch them

 So, basicly you have to modify files inside *less/* directory and call your CSS the same way you call *.less* files.
 It's transparent and can be used with quite any CMS.